sikuli/sikuli/docs/source/globals.rst

 **Java Level**

-va maintains a global storage for settings (key/value pairs), that can be accessed by the program/script.
+Java maintains a global storage for settings (key/value pairs), that can be accessed by the program/script.
 Sikuli uses it too for some of it's settings.
 Normally it is not necessary to access these settings at the Java level from a Sikuli script, since Sikuli provides getter and setter methods for accessing values, that make sense for scripting.
-One example is the list of paths, that Sikuli maintains to specify additional places to search for images (please refer to :ref:`Importing other Sikuli Scripts <ImportingOtherSikuliScripts>` for more information).
+One example is the list of paths, that Sikuli maintains to specify additional places to search for images (please refer to :ref:`Importing other Sikuli Scripts <ImportingSikuliScripts>` for more information).

 If needed, you may access the java settings storage as shown in the following example::